Voyent/voyent.notify.js/README.md

 * **Queue Management**: Notifications are automatically added to the queue when they are received.
 Each one can be loaded from the queue and removed when they are no longer needed.

-* **Persistent Queue**: The notification queue is stored in the session and will survive app refreshes or redirects.

 ## Compatible Platforms
 Tested on Chrome, Firefox and Safari.